AndreasNiesen/go_thingies/README.md

 # go_thingies
- taking a look into go, maybe doing some stuff for practice
+Taking a look into go, maybe playing around a bit with it.</br>
+Might get more, might stay like this.</br>
+Let's see what comes around.